Comment on page

 - provides a compiled model that can run on the server to perform inference on encrypted data.

-- 2.key generation: The data owner (client) needs to generate a pair of private keys (to encrypt/decrypt their data and results) and a public evaluation key (for the model's FHE evaluation on the server).
+- 2.key generation: The data owner (client) needs to generate a set of keys: a private key (to encrypt/decrypt their data and results) and a public evaluation key (for the model's FHE evaluation on the server).

-Concrete-ML and Concrete-Numpy are tools that hide away the details of the underlying cryptography scheme, called TFHE.
+Concrete ML and Concrete are tools that hide away the details of the underlying cryptography scheme, called TFHE.
 However, some cryptography concepts are still useful when using these two toolkits:

-- 5.guaranteed correctness of encrypted computations: To achieve security, TFHE, the underlying encryption scheme, adds random noise as ciphertexts.
+- 6.guaranteed correctness of encrypted computations: To achieve security, TFHE, the underlying encryption scheme, adds random noise to ciphertexts.
 This can induce errors during processing of encrypted data, depending on noise parameters.
-By default, Concrete-ML uses parameters that ensure the correctness of the encrypted computation, so there is no need to account for noise parametrization.
+By default, Concrete ML uses parameters that ensure the correctness of the encrypted computation, so there is no need to account for noise parametrization.
 Therefore, the results on encrypted data will be the same as the results of simulation on clear data.

 To respect FHE constraints, all numerical programs that include non-linear operations over encrypted data must have all inputs, constants, and intermediate values represented with integers of a maximum of 16 bits.

-Thus, Concrete-ML quantizes the input data and model outputs in the same way as weights and activations.
+Concrete ML quantizes the input data and model outputs in the same way as weights and activations.
 The main levers to control accumulator bit-width are the number of bits used for the inputs, weights, and activations of the model.
 These parameters are crucial to comply with the constraint on accumulator bit-widths.
-Please refer to the quantization documentation for more details about how to develop models with quantization in Concrete-ML.
+Please refer to the quantization documentation for more details about how to develop models with quantization in Concrete ML.

-However, these methods may cause a reduction in the accuracy of the model since its representative power is diminished.
-Most importantly, carefully choosing a quantization approach can alleviate accuracy loss, all the while allowing compilation to FHE.
-Concrete-ML offers built-in models that already include quantization algorithms, and users only need to configure some of their parameters, such as the number of bits, discussed above.
+These methods may cause a reduction in the accuracy of the model since its representative power is diminished.
+Carefully choosing a quantization approach can alleviate accuracy loss, all the while allowing compilation to FHE.
+Concrete ML offers built-in models that include quantization algorithms, and users only need to configure some of their parameters, such as the number of bits, discussed above.
 See the advanced quantization guide for information about configuring these parameters for various models.

 Additional specific methods can help to make models compatible with FHE constraints.
 For instance, dimensionality reduction can reduce the number of input features and, thus, the maximum accumulator bit-width reached within a circuit.
-Similarly, sparsity-inducing training methods, such as pruning, deactivate some features during inference, which also helps.
+Similarly, sparsity-inducing training methods, such as pruning, deactivate some features during inference.
 For now, dimensionality reduction is considered as a pre-processing step, while pruning is used in the built-in neural networks.